When comparing Tulum vs Puerto Escondido, which do you go for?

 Tulum and Puerto Escondido are two of the most underrated spots with some of the most glowing reviews from visitors.

 But which one is the best?
 Below we will pit the two destinations against each other, to see which one suits you.

 Tulum is a small-ish town on the Caribbean coastline of Mexico’s iconic Yucatán Peninsula.
 It’s best known for its beaches and well-preserved ruins of an ancient Mayan port city.

 There aren’t many left, so Tulum is a treasure!
 The main building itself is a large stone structure called El Castillo, perched on a rocky cliff above the white sandy beach and turquoise-colored sea.

 When looking for things to do in the Riviera Maya, Tulum is a pretty awesome destination with a lot to offer.

 Set on the Maya Riviera (Riviera Maya), it’s a coastal town that happens to also be home to literal Mayan ruins.

 If that wasn’t enough, there’s a great party scene and beautiful beaches to laze around on all day.
 This cool town may be in Mexico where danger is possible, it doesn’t face loads of issues with gang violence.

-Still, Tulum does have a few issues with petty crime, getting things stolen on the beach isn’t unheard of.
+Still, Tulum does have issues with petty crime (see this Tulum safety guide for more) getting things stolen on the beach isn’t unheard of.